Sid Lovesy, former Factory Manager of Bristol Cars Ltd, was born on Armistice Day 1919 and died on the 11th of April 2018 at the age of 98.

 > His attention to detail and courtesy to his customers was only surpassed by his loyalty to the company, supporting it beyond the call of duty when it finally, to his great distress, went into administration.

 We were delighted that he was able to attend the Bristol Owners Heritage Trust lecture day at the new Aerospace Bristol on his 98th birthday last November, at the foot of the Brabazon runway within sight of the works where he would have built, tuned and tested cars 70 years ago.
 And – yes – we were able to sing Happy Birthday to him.

 We will not see his like again.

 Dr Stefan Cembrowicz

-A video recording of an interview with Syd will be available via the Bristol Owners Heritage Trust website shortly.
+A video recording of an interview with Syd is available via the Bristol Owners Heritage Trust website.

 Photo of Sid from a 1963 staff photo: